jrg94/CSE5539/presentation/paper-notes.md

 #### 8.5.1 Extracting Acoustic Features and Calculating Their Similarities (278 - 281)

+Highlights studies which used same features.

 ##### 8.5.1.1 Pitch Feature: Chroma Vector (278 - 280)

+A chroma vector is based on the concept of a chroma thanks to Shephard's helix representation of musical pitch perception.
+Essentially, octaves are meaningless.
+They correspond to height of the helix.
+The circular location gives the actual pitch.

+Chroma vectors are great for detecing chords and harmony.

+Again, lots of math here, but the images are good.

 ##### 8.5.1.2 Timbral Feature: MFCC and Dynamic Features (280)

+Supervised learning can be used to capture what chroma vectors can't: dynamic features like texture.

 ##### 8.5.1.3 Calculation Similarity (280 - 281)

+Calculating similiarity of two vectors is just a matter of calculating distance.
+Euclidean distance is fine, but don't forget to normalize.

+In RefrainD, the distance function is wild.

 #### 8.5.2 Finding Repeating Sections (281 - 282)